paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Subsections (b)(1)(D) and (m)
+Pub.
+L. 119–21, title VIII, § 82001(c)(2)(A), (3), July 4, 2025, 139 Stat.
+340, 341, provided that, effective on July 1, 2028, this section is amended as follows:

+(1) in subsection (b)(1)(D), by striking “be subject to income contingent repayment in accordance with subsection (m)” and inserting “be subject to income-based repayment in accordance with subsection (m)”; and

+(2) in subsection (m)—

+(A) in the subsection heading, by striking “Income contingent and”;

+(B) by amending paragraph (1) to read as follows:

+“(1) Authority of Secretary to require

+“The Secretary may require borrowers who have defaulted on loans made under this part that are assigned to the Secretary under subsection (c)(8) to repay those loans pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e).”; and

+(C) in the heading of paragraph (2), by striking “income contingent or”.

+See 2025 Amendment notes below.

 #### References in Text
 The National and Community Service Act of 1990, referred to in subsec. (a)(2)(C)(ii)(II)(aa), is Pub.
 L. 101–610, Nov.
 16, 1990, 104 Stat.
 3127.
 Title I of the Act enacted subchapter I (§ 12511 et seq.) of chapter 129 of Title 42, The Public Health and Welfare, and amended sections 1070a–6 and 1087vv of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12501 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12501&num=0&edition=prelim) and Tables.